Queen Mary's Grammar School: Project Horizon

-Project Horizon is the school's near space programme, founded in 2012, which runs annual missions.
-A small payload carrying cameras and tracking hardware is lifted by a high-altitude balloon filled with helium gas into the stratosphere until the balloon bursts, allowing the payload to descend back to the ground.
-Film footage and still images of the payload's journey are recorded throughout the entire flight, capturing views of Earth from the stratosphere.
+Project Horizon is the school's near space programme, started in 2012, which runs annual missions.
+A small payload carrying cameras and tracking hardware is lifted by a high-altitude balloon filled with helium gas into the stratosphere until the balloon bursts and the payload descends.
+Film footage and still images of the payload's journey are recorded during the flight, capturing views of Earth from the stratosphere.

-The project has received national media attention, including appearances on the BBC and ITV.